Beach Plum

 A cluster of small, white beach plum flowers with green pistil sprouting from the center, stemming out from a single brown branch.

 Flowers of beach plum.
-4
+Native Plant Trust 4

 Several smaller branches grow out perpendicularly from a long, thick, grayish-brown main branch.
 Bright green, jagged-edged leaves sprout from them.
 Hanging beneath the leaves are lone or bunches of dark reddish-purple plums, many with a dusty coating

-Beach plum fruit and leaves.
-K. WIxted, Maryland Biodiversity Project ³
+Beach plum fruit and leaves. @ K. Wixted*, Maryland Biodiversity Project ³

 Distribution